Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/unit-projects/unit-three-project-requirements.md

 - **Have a well-styled interactive front-end** that communicates with the **Express** backend via AJAX.

-- Implement token-based **authentication**.
-Including the ability of a user to sign-up, log in & log out.

-- Implement **authorization** by restricting CUD data functionality to authenticated users.
-Also, navigation should respond to the login status of the user.
+- **Include at least two of the four CRUD data operations/actions (having all four are optional)**

-- **Have a comprehensive feature-set**.
-For example, **if the app does not include full-CRUD** data operations, **ensure the addition** of one or more of the following:
+- **(OPTIONAL)** you can try to implement one or more of the following:
 	- Consume a third-party API.
 	- Include _admin_ features.
-	- Utilize multi-user, real-time communications (difficult and time consuming)
+	- Full CRUD Data Operations
+	- Authentication, i.e. the ability of a user to log in & log out.
+	- Authorization, by restricting functionality to authenticated users.
+Also, navigation should respond to the login status of the user.

 <br>